 Surgery - If your swelling is so severe it significantly affects your vision and you have not responded to other treatments, your doctor may suggest Descemet's stripping automated endothelial keratoplasty (DSAEK).
 In this outpatient procedure, the surgeon makes a tiny incision and replaces the diseased layer of the cornea with healthy new corneal cells attached to a layer of donor corneal tissue.
 The surgery usually requires just one suture and patients generally recover quickly.
-It has fewer side effects than corneal transplant surgery.
+It has fewer side effects than full thickness corneal transplant surgery.

 Why Choose Bascom Palmer Eye Institute?

 First Class Care.
 Bascom Palmer is the nation’s Number One eye care provider.
 Our patients receive care from leading eye doctors using the most advanced treatment methods available today.